BritishPandaChick/BritishPandaChick/README.md

 🧵 When I'm not coding, you can often find me working on a craft project.
 I do lots of embroidery, felt applique, and cross stitch.
 I also made fun projects like beaded ornaments, origami, and diamond painting.
 You can see my projects on my Instagram.

 🐼 BritishPandaChick actually pays tribute to a lot of things.
 British represents my love of British literature and culture while pandas represent my love of pandas.
 Chick is my tribute to all the usernames I created in the past.

+## What I'm Working On
+I am going through all my posts on CodeNewbie and DEV to make edits and update content.
+I've been publishing all my posts again on Twitter.
+I am making sure all posts on CodeNewbie and DEV are the same so I'm keeping everything consistent on the platforms.
+I've also been working more with WordPress and have been creating different WordPress websites to play around with Elementor and Make WordPress themes.
+I am also building games from the Coding with Kids curriculum to get an idea how to teach these concepts to my Level M classes.

 ## Follow Me
 * Click [here](https://britishpandachick.github.io) to look at my portfolio and see samples of my work.